LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 BPC-157 in Musculoskeletal Injury Models

 A comprehensive review examined BPC-157 research across tendon, ligament, bone, and muscle injury models.
 Studies in rat Achilles tendon transection models showed accelerated collagen fiber organization.
-In muscle crush injury models, BPC-157 administration was associated with altered expression of early growth response gene 1 (EGR-1) and its downstream targets including collagen type I and VEGF.
+In muscle crush injury models, BPC-157 exposure was associated with altered expression of early growth response gene 1 (EGR-1) and its downstream targets including collagen type I and VEGF.
 The peptide has been studied across these models.

 Vukojevic J et al. “Pentadecapeptide BPC 157 and the central nervous system.”
 Neural Regen Res.
 2022.
 PMC